MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/dashes-hyphens/hyphens.md

 nonnegative
 cooperate

 For more information about using prefixes, see [The Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
-(If you have Microsoft network access, you can use *[The Chicago Manual of Style Online](http://aka.ms/mslibrary/cms)* through MS Library.)

 ## Capitalization in hyphenated compound words

-**Capitalize**
-any part of a hyphenated compound word that would be capitalized if there were no hyphen.
+Capitalize any part of a hyphenated compound word that would be capitalized if there were no hyphen.
 For example, capitalize the first word if it's the first word of a sentence or heading.

+**Example**
-**Example** Customer-friendly content is brief, accurate, and to the point.
+Customer-friendly content is brief, accurate, and to the point.

 Capitalize the final part of a hyphenated compound word if it's the last word in a context that requires title capitalization, such as a book or song title.

+**Example**
-Example Boone, Nettie. *The App E-Book.* Redmond, WA: Lucerne Publishing, 2015.
+Boone, Nettie. *The App E-Book.* Redmond, WA: Lucerne Publishing, 2015.

 ## Words hyphenated in Microsoft usage